Last updated on December 10th, 2025 at 05:16 pm

-D&D Spellbook 5e – Jonathan Carifio
+D&D Spellbook 5e – Roleplaying Game Review

-D&D Spellbook 5e
+What Makes D&D Spellbook 5e Stand Out

 This app provides a lightweight, convenient, and ad-free way to manage your Dungeons & Dragons 5th edition spellbook and determine relevant spell properties while playing.
 Separate lists of favorite, known, and prepared spells can each be kept for multiple characters.
 No network connection is required.